 Level 2 - Restricted (presence) operation with increased infection protection (YELLOW)

-In the case of limited infection incidence (individual infections in day-care facilities or schools or in the case of regionally or locally increased infection incidence), the step-by-step concept provides several containment measures which the facilities implement and combine with each other, depending on the occasion and specification.
+In the case of limited infection incidence (individual infections in day care facilities or schools or in the case of regionally or locally increased infection incidence), the stage concept provides several containment measures which the facilities implement and combine with each other - depending on the cause and definition.

-A sharp rise in the number of infections could lead to the temporary closure of day care facilities and schools as a last resort.
+A sharp rise in the number of infections can lead to day-care facilities and schools having to close temporarily as a last resort.

 Are you planning a trip or returning to Jena from abroad?
-This is what you have to consider.
+This is what you need to bear in mind.

 If you are planning a trip